frontity/step-by-step-tutorial/tutorial/README.md

 ### The project

+Our project for this step-by-step tutorial will be to build a fully working Frontity theme, starting from scratch.

+{% hint style="info" %}
 Frontity provides two themes to get you started, `mars-theme` and `twentytwenty`, and there are a host of third party themes on [_npmjs.com_](https://www.npmjs.com/) that you can install into your Frontity project.
 One of these could well fit your needs, but the best way to really gain an understanding of Frontity and how it works is to build your own theme.
+{% endhint %}

-That is what we're going to do in this step-by-step tutorial.
-We'll start at ground level by installing Frontity, then go on to create a theme package which, starting from scratch, we will then develop into a fully working and functional theme.
+We'll start at ground level by installing Frontity, then go on to create a theme package which we will then develop into a fully working and functional theme.
 Our finished project will ultimately be deployed to a live server, and we will be there by your side guiding you through every step.

 Along the way we'll cover a number of different topics, from listing posts, to displaying posts and pages, to styling our project and adding interactivity.
 We'll even make our project SEO friendly, refine it with some finishing touches, and make it work with Custom Post Types.